 Full Backup -- means just what it sounds like: You back up everything on your computer.
 Create full backups in accordance with how much and how oftern the data changes in your files.
 You can set the computer to do a daily, weekly, or even monthly full backup.

 Selective Backup -- useful if you are working on only special sections at a time.
 You can select entire drives for backing up, or you can choose individual files and folders.
-Selective backing up should be done on a daily basis.
+Selective backing up should be done on a daily basis. - Create a System--Label and number your disks, CDs, or tapes in advance.
+We'll call them Set A and Set B for the sake of example.

 Pick a day, such as Monday or Friday, to begin your backup cycle.
 Insert your Set A, and select the drives or files necessary for a full backup in your backup program.
 Do this again with Set B. Now you have two copies.
 Take Set A offsite for the week.